 “This is what the news should sound like.
 The biggest stories of our time, told by the best journalists in the world.
 Hosted by Michael Barbaro.
 Twenty minutes a day, five days a week, ready by 6 a.m.”
 Being a daily show which covers a broad variety of topics, every day offers a bit of a new spin on current breaking news headlines and current event history.

 - Why U.S. Bombs are Falling in Yemen

 - The State of the Midterms (and the Country)

 This will no doubt become a favorite source for your news download and current history fix!

 Presidential launched in January of 2016 with the goal of posting 44 episodes (one for each US President) before the election in November.
 Each episode provides a summary of the character, leadership style, and legacy of each President.
 Presidential is hosted by Lillian Cunningham and features guests like pulitzer prize-winning historian David McCullough, author of Truman and John Adams.
 This show offers a fun and consumable approach to learning about American history within the White House.
 Binge the whole show or scan through to learn more about the President that most interests you.
 Presidential is produced by The Washington Post.

 Best History Podcasts Takeaways

 And there you have it.
 A comprehensive compilation of the most loved and listened history podcasts that are right at your fingertips.
 Maybe these are new to you.
 If so, I’d encourage you to take some time and dig in to see what all of the hype is about and why these are so rave-worthy.
 There’s really something here for everyone, no matter if you’re a dedicated history-phile (just roll with it) or just a lover of good stories and quality podcasts.
 Have some additions to our list or got some feedback you’d like for us to hear?
 If you want to talk to our team to pick our brains on this idea, we’d love to hear from you.
-Feel free to check out our site, drop us an email or set up a call with a team member.
+Feel free to chat with us on this page, drop us an email, or schedule a call with a team member.